 Conditions Of Affiliation

-The terms and conditions for affiliation are covered in detail in the UCSA affiliation policy, which can be found in the UCSA Clubs Portal under Resources, or on the UCSA Website.
+The terms and conditions for affiliation are covered in detail in the UCSA affiliation policy, which can be found on the UCSA Website.
 In brief:

 - Any club or society formed within the student membership may become affiliated to the UCSA upon making an application to, and being approved by, the student executive.